 - Dogs must be kept on a lead at all times.

-- Hendersyde Park has one official photographer on site during the event and attendees should be aware that their images may be used in print or on the Hendersyde Park website to promote the event.
+- Hendersyde Park has one official photographer on site during the event and attendees should be aware that their images may be used in print or on the Hendersyde Park Horse Trials website or FB page to promote the event.

 PERSONAL EQUIPMENT AND INJURY INSURANCE NOTICE